Senior Writer: Hiba Ali

 There is little control over the length of the sales cycle for sales reps, but if you own a SaaS business, you can take some steps to shorten it.
 If your sales cycle takes too long, cut the free trial period from 30 days to two weeks.
 It is crucial to hire a professional writer or storyteller to help you communicate your complex software offering more clearly.

 It would benefit if you worked with your marketing team to educate new markets before engaging them.
-Lastly, if your sales cycle will be lengthy because of enterprise clients, add that time to your budget.
+Lastly, if your saas lifecycle will be lengthy because of enterprise clients, add that time to your budget.
 No salesperson will be able to perform well under unrealistic objectives.

-Below are stages involved in a typical sales process:
+6 Essential stages involved in a SaaS sales process:

 The SaaS industry caters to tech-savvy audiences constantly looking for information online, so inbound marketing is a very effective way to capture leads.
 You can reach your ideal audience in several ways, including: